produde969/scratch-ai-chatbot/README.md

 # Scratch-Gemini-Chatbot

-## ⚠️ NOTICE ⚠️
+## ⚠️ *NOTICE* ⚠️

 Hello user, I would like to thank you for your interest in using this application.
-If your purpose of using my application is to perform any research or make any changes, I would love for you to do so!
+If your purpose of using the application is to perform any research or make any changes, I would love for you to do so!
 I would like to politely ask that I receive credit for creating the original scratch-ai-chatbot repo.
-Please inform me via email that you will be making changes to this project.
+Please inform me via email that you will be making changes to this project or using this for research.
 That is all I ask.
 Thank you very much once again for using this application for your desired purpose.

 ## Installation

-To use this modified version of scratch you must have Git and Node.js installed
+To install and use this modified version of scratch you must have Git and Node.js installed

 If you would like to set-up this application, enter the following prompts in your terminal: